 Beginning of a brand-new decade 2020 which many regarded with excitement and as an opportunity for a new chapter in life.
+Little curious, everyone gave a thought what all happened in 2020.
 Still, in others, four months are asking if this year will get worse and what is yet to come.

-As now people have started adapting to a new way of life under quarantine, they begin to integrate together.
+As now people have started adapting to a new way of life under quarantine, they begin to integrate things that happened in 2020.
 Although the coronavirus is the new standard as countries continue to deal with the epidemic, certain incidents in 2020 tend to be a long-lost memory in a constantly shifting cycle of news.

 The 2020s started very rough, you might even say terrifyingly.
-So, below are some of the worst things that happened so far –
+So, here are what all happened in 2020 so far –

 1) AUSTRALIA BUSHFIRE